 We recommend that you avoid choosing either an NFS-mounted partition or one containing UNIX swap space for the initial installation.
 Mounted partitions can result in executables running on the wrong machine and in file permission problems.
 Existence of swap space on the same drive can dramatically slow GemStone disk accesses.

-- 4. GemStone/S 64 Bit is provided as a .dmg file with a name similar to: GemStone64Bit3.6.0-i386.Darwin.dmg (on Intel/AMD), or GemStone64Bit3.6.0-arm64.Darwin.dmg (on Apple M1). - 5.
-Double click on this file to open it, and drag the installation tree to InstallDir. - 6.
-The InstallDir now contains a GemStone directory with a name similar to GemStone64Bit3.6.0-platform.Darwin.dmg.
+4. GemStone/S 64 Bit is provided as a .dmg file with a name similar to: GemStone64Bit3.6.2-i386.Darwin.dmg (on Intel/AMD), or GemStone64Bit3.6.2-arm64.Darwin.dmg (on Apple M1).